 - The Wade Hampton Shuford , Jr. and Joanne White Shuford and Family Fund for Student Enrichment and Faith Development

-- The Kenneth W. Clapp Fund for Discovery Programs
+- The Kenneth W. Clapp Fund for Discover Programs

-Support for Clergy Alumni, Churches and Students Preparing for Ministry - $1 Million
+Support for Clergy Alumni, Churches and Students Preparing for Ministry - FUNDED